Author: Dr. Jean-Paul Rodrigue

 Locations with low levels of accessibility tend to have higher costs for many goods.
 This can manifest at several geographical scales, from the national to the local.
 For landlocked countries, most of the goods must be imported through an intermediate country, often over long distances.
 The resulting higher transport costs inhibit the competitiveness of such locations and limit opportunities.
 Consumers, retailers, and industries will pay higher prices, impacting their welfare (disposable income) and competitiveness.

 At the local level, some neighborhoods are poorly serviced with goods such as groceries and other basic necessities.
 This leads to paradoxical effects that populations in poorer neighborhoods can pay higher prices for basic goods due to the lack of demand, higher distribution costs, and a lack of mobility to facilities offering a wider variety of goods.
 Mobility is associated with a wider range of choices and options.
 Employment clusters in suburban areas are often designed to be accessible only by the automobile, with limited consideration for public transit.
-This undermines the employment opportunities of those who do not having access to a vehicle.
+This undermines the employment opportunities of those who do not have access to a vehicle.

 3. The Social Externalities of Transportation